anonoz/anonoz.github.io/about.md

 permalink: /about/
 ---

-I come from Kuala Lumpur, Malaysia.
+I am a software engineer (mainly Ruby on Rails and some DevOps) at Prime Technologies Pte Ltd (Singapore).
+Previously in Talenox and TBG Interactive (now Gushcloud Malaysia).

-Currently working a software engineer (mainly Ruby on Rails and some DevOps) in Prime Technologies Pte Ltd (Singapore).
+I grew up in KL, and I graduated with computer science degree from Multimedia University, Cyberjaya, Malaysia.

 [Resume](https://www.anonoz.com/cv.pdf)